Ready in 45 minutes

 Part of a casual New Year's Eve celebration buffet.

-Top-ranked recipe named "Boneless Pork Loin Roast with Herbed Pepper Rub"
+Tip: Another recipe with the exact-same name "Boneless Pork Loin Roast with Herbed Pepper Rub" ranks higher.

 Pat pork dry with paper towel.
 In small bowl, combine all rub ingredients well and apply to all surfaces of the pork roast.
 Place roast in a shallow pan and roast in a 350 degrees F. oven for 1-1 1/4 hours (18-20 minutes per pound), until internal temperature, measured with a meat thermometer, registers 155 degrees F. Remove roast from oven and let rest for 5-10 minutes before slicing to serve.
 Serves 6-8, with leftovers.

 Republished with Permission, National Pork Council

 Lynda0715 1 year agoThis recipe was so easy and the results were amazing!
 I doubled the recipe and roasted 2 Costco pork sirloins together for a delicious dinner and then had leftovers for sandwiches.
 Delicious both ways